processing/p5.js-web-editor/.github/PULL_REQUEST_TEMPLATE.md

-Before your pull request is reviewed and merged, please ensure that:
+I have verified that this pull request:

-* [ ] there are no linting errors -- `npm run lint`
+* [ ] has no linting errors (`npm run lint`)
-* [ ] your code is in a uniquely-named feature branch and has been rebased on top of the latest master.
-If you're asked to make more changes, make sure you rebase onto master then too!
+* [ ] is from a uniquely-named feature branch and has been rebased on top of the latest master.
+(If I was asked to make more changes, I have made sure to rebase onto master then too)
-* [ ] your pull request is descriptively named and links to an issue number, i.e. `Fixes #123`
+* [ ] is descriptively named and links to an issue number, i.e. `Fixes #123`

-Thank you!